coala/coala/docs/Users/coafile.md

 Similarly, you can also set a value to multiple keys: `key_1, key_2 = value` is equivalent to `key_1 = value` and `key_2 = value` in separate lines.

+As the backslash is the escape character it is recommended to use forward slashes as path seperator even on windows (to keep relative paths platform independent), use double-backslashes if you really mean a backslash in all places.